Character LCD Module (HD44780-Based)

 The character LCD module can work on 4-bit or 8-bit mode.

 - Uses 4 I/O port pins for data and two or three additional I/O pins for control.

 - Requires two 4-bit transfer for each command and data that is sent to the display.
-Each 8-bit value is divided in to two 4-bit nibbles.
-High nibble is send first following by the lower nibble.
+Each 8-bit value is divided into two 4-bit nibbles.
+High nibble is sent first following by the lower nibble.

 - 8-Bit Mode